shivampriya01/Cypress-QA-Automation-Assessment-Project-Submission-New-Relic/README.md

   2. **Donation**
      - Encourage and generate more donations by ensuring easy and safe payment process.
 Confirmation message and thanking mail for relation-building, trust and spread of word encouraging more donations.
-     End Goal: To encourage more donation for initiatives for cats welfare and adoption process of cats.
+     - End Goal: To encourage more donation for initiatives for cats' welfare and adoption process of cats.
        ```bash
        it("Should navigate to Support page on clicking on 'Donate' button on HomePage", () => {});
        it("Should navigate to Monthly Giving program page on clicking on 'Monthly Giving' button on Support Page", () => {});